ax-va/JavaScript-Crash-Course-Morgan-2024/terms.md

 **control structures = conditionals and loops**

+**Event bubbling = Triggering an event on an element causes triggering the event on all its ancestors**

+When an event is triggered on an element, it also gets triggered on all the element's ancestors (parents, parents of parents, and so on).
+If an ancestor has a separate event handler attached to it, it would also receive the event.
+An event "bubbles up" through the DOM, from the innermost element to the outermost element.

+**Event delegation**

+This lets us attach a single event handler, rather than using a separate handler for each DOM element.

 **JSON = JavaScript Object Notation**

 **PEMDAS = parentheses, exponents, multiplication, division, addition, subtraction (the order of operations)**